 As influencer marketing platforms have come and gone, some of the newer companies are adopting more scalable pricing — meaning pricing is determined by number of influencers used or number of campaigns executed — making platforms a more viable option for smaller or startup businesses.

 Julius is an influencer marketing platform based in New York and founded in 2012.
 Julius provides marketers (brands and agencies) discovery tools, “workflows,” reporting for influencer campaigns, and managed services.
+Julius acquired influencer marketing platform HYPR in March of 2020.

-For Plans, Julius caters to brands seeking to execute their own influencer marketing in-house and agencies who desire to expand their influencer marketing capabilities via Julius.
+Julius caters to brands seeking to execute their own influencer marketing in-house and agencies who desire to expand their influencer marketing capabilities via Julius.

 It’s also worth noting that anything inputted into Julius’ platform becomes public access and searchable/accessible by other marketers.
 Julius is used by companies including Nike, Foot Locker, and GoDaddy.